Mads Kikkenborg: Lyngby

 Five days after leaving Esbjerg - on 9 August 2021 - Danish 1st Division club Lyngby Boldklub confirmed, that Kikkenborg had joined the club on a deal until June 2024.
 With three strong goalkeepers in the squad, Kikkenborg had to wait until 6 November 2021 before he made his debut: it was in a league match against Hvidovre IF, which they lost 0-1.
 Kikkenborg was noted for just six appearances in that season, but helped the team with promotion to the 2022–23 Danish Superliga.

 Kikkenborg made his debut in the highest Danish league tier on 28 August 2022 against Viborg FF.

+Anderlecht

+On 27 January 2024 it was confirmed, that Kikkenborg had joined Belgian Pro League club Anderlecht on a deal until June 2028.
+Kikkenborg managed to spend 2.5 years in Lyngby and made 53 appearances in the Royal Blue jersey and could now look forward to a life in Anderlecht, where he would become teammates with a lot of other Danes; Anders Dreyer, Kasper Dolberg, Thomas Delaney and Kasper Schmeichel, led by Danish head coach Brian Riemer and football director Jesper Fredberg.
+Lyngby should get around 1.4-1.5 million euros for the Danish goalkeeper.